I-WANNASLEEP/swin_fire_release/README.md

 - Report `mean ± sample standard deviation` across seeds.
 - Bootstrap confidence intervals over held-out fire events, never epochs.

+The current `dataset_test/` delivery contains 48 NPY files forming 24 complete image/label pairs and 237 ten-frame windows.
+A full local scan found finite `float32` arrays with image shape `[N,8,10,256,256]`, label shape `[N,3,10,256,256]`, and active-fire values equal to zero or positive radiometric values rather than a strict `0/1` mask.
+This structural scan does not replace the required timestamp/sample manifest or file SHA256 inventory.

 ## Environment

 Use the existing environment; do not recreate it.